 One armed man cannot resist a multitude, nor one army conquer countless legions; but not all the armies of all the empires of earth can crush the spirit of one true man.
 And that one man will prevail. -- Terence MacSwiney

 Probably no man outside of Michael Collins was as responsible for getting England to agree to peace talks in 1921 as Terence MacSwiney, and he accomplished this without an act of violence.
-MacSwiney, like Ghandi some twenty years later, helped bring English rule in his country to an end by passive resistance; he refused to submit to English law, and by that simple act he brought the harsh glare of a worldwide spotlight to the injustice of England’s colonial regime.
+MacSwiney, like Ghandi some twenty years later, helped bring British rule in his country to an end by passive resistance; he refused to submit to British law, and by that simple act he brought the harsh glare of a worldwide spotlight to the injustice of Great Britain's colonial regime in Ireland.

 In Jan.
 1916 he was jailed for making a seditious speech; he was jailed again later in that year and again in 1917.
 He was elected to the first Dáil Éireann in 1919 as the representative of Mid-Cork while his friend Tomás MacCurtain was elected Lord Mayor of Cork.
 On March 20, 1920, MacCurtain was murdered in his home by several disguised members of the Royal Irish Constabulary, one of whom was later shot dead by the IRA.
 MacSwiney was then elected Lord Mayor of Cork.
 Through all this time he had continued his work with the Irish Republican Brotherhood and was, in fact, commander of the Cork No. 1 Brigade of the IRA.